 The International Dentist Program (IDP) is for the internationally trained dentist who seeks to practice dentistry in the United States.
+The IDP program is two years in duration, beginning in May with an intensive preparatory summer course.
 Graduates receive a DDS degree and are eligible to participate in the various licensure examinations given across the country.

 The predoctoral dental education program (DDS) is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of accredited without reporting requirements.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
 The Commission’s web address is www.ada.org/en/coda.

 The International Dentist Program is two years in duration, beginning in May with an intensive preparatory summer course followed by Third and Fourth year of the Doctor of Dental Surgery [DDS] Program.

 In the third year, study of most clinical subjects continues, with courses in oral pathology and radiology, pharmacology, oral medicine, and anesthesia.
 Lecture courses lessen in quantity, and the clinical practice of dentistry begins to take precedence in time and effort.
 Third-year students spend three full days (9:00 a.m. to 4:00 p.m.) in the clinic each week, with the remaining two days spent in classes and labs.